Lehoax/Lehoax/README.md

 - - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 I’m currently learning Ruby and javascript on in the hacking project
+🌱 I’m currently learning Ruby and javascript in the hacking project training
 💬 Ask me about programming
 📫 How to reach me: leolair.pro@gmail.com